-Legend holds that the Archangel Michael appeared atop the mausoleum, sheathing his sword as a sign of the end of the plague of 590, thus lending the castle its present name.
-A less charitable yet more apt elaboration of the

-Gregory I heard that the populace, even Christians, had begun revering a pagan idol at the church of Santa Agata in Suburra.
+Legend holds that the Archangel Michael appeared atop the

+mausoleum, sheathing his sword as a sign of the end of the plague of 590, thus lending the castle its present name.
+A less charitable yet more apt elaboration of the legend, given the militant disposition of this archangel, was heard by the 15th-century traveler who saw an angel statue on the castle roof.
+He recounts that during a prolonged season of the plague, Pope Gregory Iheard that the populace, even Christians, had begun revering a pagan idol at the church of Santa Agata in Suburra.
 A vision urged the pope to lead a procession to the church.
 Upon arriving, the idol miraculously fell apart with a clap of thunder.
 Returning to St Peter's by the Aelian Bridge, the pope had another vision of an angel atop the castle, wiping the blood from his sword on his mantle, and then sheathing it.
 While the pope interpreted this as a sign that God was appeased, this did not prevent Gregory from destroying more sites of pagan worship in Rome.

 After our day of discovery in the heart of Rome, we'll return to the hotel for relaxation and dinner.

-This evening, groups will have a great evening with a pizza making lesson and dinner with local cuisine experts.
+Groups may also opt into a pizza making lesson and dinner with local cuisine experts as an add-on option.
+Speak with your Travel Advisor for more details.

 Pizza Making Lesson - Join us in the historical part of town near Navona Square in a little authentic Pizzeria with a real stone oven!
-Your pizza chef and his staff will introduce you to the magical art of how to make your favorite pizza.
-Students and staff alike love this hands-on activity where you learn how to prepare everything, roll and squeeze the dough, before your chef helps you to put it in the oven.
-You will then sit down to enjoy your delicious creation, staying as long as you like.
-You'll be led through the process of how to make one of the most delicious foods of our time out of only three ingredients.
+Your pizza chef and his staff will greet you to introduce you to the magical art of how to make your favorite pizza in the world.
+You will love this hands on activity where you learn how to prepare everything, roll and squeeze the dough before your chef helps you to put it in the oven.
+You will then sit down and enjoy your delicious creation and stay as long as you like.
+You will be led through the miraculous process of how to make one of the most delicious foods of our time out of only three ingredients.